Ether-YiTseWu/MOOCsLearning/README.md

 # Overview
 Some notes and codes made by my own.
 These sources are made from some courses which provided by Microsoft, Coursera, and Udemy.
+### From Microsoft
-- Microsoft : Data Science Orientation-Graeme Malcolm and Liberty J. Munson
+- Data Science Orientation by Graeme Malcolm and Liberty J. Munson
 >
+### From Coursera
+- Machine Learning by Andrew Ng
+- Python Data Structure by Charles Severance
-- Coursera : Machine Learning-Andrew Ng、Python Data Structure-Charles Severance、Using Python to Access Web Data-Charles Severance
+- Using Python to Access Web Data by Charles Severance
 >
+### From Udemy
-- Udemy : Python 與資料科學入門-郭耀仁
+- Python 與資料科學入門-郭耀仁
 >
 # Data Science Orientation
 <!--![](https://github.com/tailer954/MOOCsLearning/blob/master/Data%20Science%20Orientation-Graeme%20Malcolm%20and%20Liberty%20J.%20Munson/Data%20Science%20Orientation-Graeme%20Malcolm%20and%20Liberty%20J.%20Munson.PNG)-->